MetaMask/snaps/docs/internals/platform/snaps-registry.md

 implementation of the registry interface.
 It checks the signature of the registry file, by checking it against a known public key.
 If the signature is not valid, the registry will not be loaded.
-Depending on the `requireAllowlist` feature flag, the [Snap Controller] will not allow any snaps to be installed if the registry is not loaded.
+Depending on the `requireAllowlist` feature flag, the [Snap Controller] will not allow any Snaps to be installed if the registry is not loaded.
 This feature flag is enabled by default in the stable version of the MetaMask extension.

 ## Smart contract based registry

 In the future, we may move to a smart contract based registry.
-This would allow us to have a decentralized registry, and allow snap developers to register their snaps themselves.
+This would allow us to have a decentralized registry, and allow Snap developers to register their Snaps themselves.
 This is currently a work in progress.
 Progress can be tracked in the [Permissionless Snaps Registry] repository.

 [snap controller]: ./snap-controller.md